isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-06-post-Community Animals.md

 <h3>Community Animal projects</h3>
 <h4>Managing Community Cats Feeding</h4>
 <p>Many communities have dedicated volunteers that look after and feed community
 cats.
-Nature Kakis can help to designate a feeding corner as a <a href="/all/nature-kakis-happenings/nature-in-neighbourhood/" rel="noopener noreferrer nofollow" target="_blank">Nature in Neighbourhood</a> project, or raising awareness of responsible feeding practices will help to keep common spaces clean, and cats well-fed and safe.</p>
+Nature Kakis can help to designate a feeding corner as a <a href="/all/nature-kakis-happenings/nature-in-neighbourhood/" rel="noopener noreferrer nofollow" target="_blank">Nature in Neighbourhood</a> project and raise awareness of responsible feeding practices of community animals to keep common spaces clean.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/Community animals/CAM_2.png">
 </div>
-<h4>Community pet walks</h4>
+<h4>Community Pet Walks</h4>
 <p>Why not go on a <a href="/all/nature-kakis-happenings/nature-walks/" rel="noopener noreferrer nofollow" target="_blank">Nature Walk</a> with
 your community and its pets?
 Nature Kakis have organised community pet walks as a way to bond with your neighbours, and encourage fellow pet owners